HugoBothaMD/naip-ssast/README.md

 * `--final_dropout`: specify dropout probability for final dropout layer in classification head
 * `--layernorm`: specify whether to include the LayerNorm in classification head

+For more information on arguments, you can also run `python run.py -h`.

 ## Functionality
 This implementation contains many functionality options as listed below: